Why did you decide to pursue a graduate degree?

 What do you like to do for fun or relaxation?

 Giving back to society through volunteering is not only a wonderful way to meet new individuals but generates within me a sense of warmth and community.
 As an advocate and ally for BIPOC and the LGBTQIA2S+ communities, I strive to create equity, diversity, and inclusion in the research community and broader society.
 Beyond volunteering as a crisis line operator, UBC Graduate Student Ambassador, and many other positions I can be found engaging in hobbies that involve working with my hands, for instance through baking, drawing, painting, or playing the piano.

 What advice do you have for new graduate students?

-The first semester in a new city or maybe even a new country will be challenging.
-Give yourself both the time and space to adjust to a new lifestyle.
-Find a hobby you enjoy doing and remember to a) not only build your network and connections that will further your career but, b) also have fun and form meaningful and life-long friendships with those you meet.
+The first semester in a new city, province, and/or maybe even a new country will be challenging.
+Give yourself both the time and space to adjust to a new lifestyle - find a hobby you enjoy doing for example and get involved at UBC and/or your local community!